 We are a team of registered orthotists, podiatrists, orthotics/appliance officers and a wig fitter working across Calderdale and Huddersfield.
-We are based at Huddersfield Royal Infirmary in Huddersfield and Salterhebble Community Centre in Halifax.
+We are based at Huddersfield Royal Infirmary in Huddersfield and Broad Street Plaza, Halifax (see below).
 We also provide an outreach service to a number of satellite clinics.

 All our staff are registered and regulated by the ‘Health Professions Council (HPC)’